zcorleissen/documentation/source/api_v2_mongodb_resources.rst

        ]
    }

-Get a list of shards belonging to the given instance.
+Get a list of shards belonging to the given instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash